jasdefer/DotnetGraph/README.md

 ## Custom graph implementations

-Dotnet Graph provides various implementations for nodes, arc and edges.
+Dotnet Graph provides various implementations for nodes, arcs, and edges.
 You can use them to create graphs and run all implemented algorithms.
-Let us assume, that you are working on a project with your own classes which represent nodes, arcs or edges.
+Let us assume, that you are working on a project with your own classes which represent nodes, arcs, or edges.
 They can be easily passed to the algorithms of this library without a problem.
 Just add interfaces required by the algorithm you want to run on your classes.
 The shortest path algorithm for example needs a collection of nodes which are connected by arcs.
-The nodes and arcs need a unique id and the arcs must have a weight used for calculating the shortest path.
+The nodes and arcs need a unique id, and the arcs must have a weight used for calculating the shortest path.
 Each arc is stored at its origin node and points to its destination.
 That's it!
 ```c#